 The festival commenced with an opening evening which saw Barbara Coudenhove-Kalergi talk about flight, the current refugee crisis and her own experiences as a German-speaking Bohemian in and after 1945.
 This very first event took place at the Wien Museum on Karlsplatz at 18:30 CET on Friday the 23rd September and you can find out more about it and all the other events in the festival programme.

-Please note that the festival programme, like the festival itself, is mainly in German, however, there were several English-language events scheduled and these can be identified via their English-language descriptions in the programme.
+Please note that the festival programme is mainly in German, however, there were several English-language events scheduled and these can be identified via their English-language descriptions in the programme.

 As part of the festival, a readathon took place all day Sunday in brut.
 With recordings of the whole day now online, you can listen to the readathon and find our more about its speakers and texts on our dedicated page.